 Some random thoughts after the Razorbacks quality win at home over South Carolina.

-- special teams prowess.
+- [singlepic id=479 w=240 h=180 float=right]No one player is truly a superstar on this team but Dennis Johnson is getting pretty close.
+Unlike the other running backs, Johnson has proven he’s a true “home run hitter” that provides more than just the threat of a running game.
+And that doesn’t even account for his special teams prowess.
 The outcome of the game may have still been the same, but without DJ, the Hogs would’ve certainly taken a different path to get there on Saturday.

 - Using sprint outs of Tyler Wilson to minimize the effectiveness of the South Carolina defensive line was a small but brilliant move.
 Unlike Ryan Mallett, Wilson has shown he’s very accurate rolling out of the pocket and throwing on the move.
 (Garrick McGee says Tyler has “a gift.”)
 Once the Gamecocks vaunted defensive line was neutralized, Wilson and his receivers were able to expose their less than stellar secondary all night long.